wmacmillan/data-products/README.md

 : both the conditions under and the mechanism for a registered data capture event.

 ## 2. Data Curation Projects

+In a pure data management scenario, data curation is the lifeblood of the work to be done.
+Fundamentally, it is about setting the choice of records to be curated with the data owner, and then appropriately documenting the source(s).
+This is, at its core, not a technical enterprise.
+However, one will often find themselves engaging in deeply technical work to support a data set.
+This is due to either: a lack of earlier investment of energy; or unforseen challenges with a particular dataset.
+As much as possible the technical elements of processing and publishing data should be established in advance of a data curation project.

 - Identification
   - data owner confirms choice(s) of data set (or content sets, generally)